Mine Testnet Stacks Tokens

 The following is an abridged version of the walkthrough here, written for a Linux system.
 If you're on Windows or MacOS, there will be some slight modifications needed (PR's welcome!).

-If you're interested in mining on the Stacks mainnet, you can find instructions on how to do that here:
+If you're interested in mining on the Stacks testnet, you can find instructions on how to do that here:

 Running a Bitcoin Testnet Full Node